epics-motor/motorPhytron/phytronApp/src/README.txt

 PhytronCreateAxis must be called for each axis intended to be used.

+If the axis has a brake and it should be triggered by a digital output, the command phytronBrakeOutput could be used to configure this:

+phytronBrakeOutput(const char* phytronPortName, float fAxis, float fOutput,
+                   int bDisableMotor, double dEngageTime, double dReleaseTime)
+- phytronPortName: Previously defined name of the MCM unit
+- fAxis:   <module>.<axis> as float number for axis selection
+- fOutput: <module>.<output> as float number for digital output selection or 0.0 to disable, negative value inverts output
+-  bDisableMotor:   0=keep motor enabled, 1=disable motor output, when idle
+- dEngageTime:     time is milliseconds to engage brake (max.
+10 sec) and the motor is disabled after this time
+- dReleaseTime:    time is milliseconds to release brake (max.
+10 sec) and motor is started after this time

+Note: The motor thread is blocked for the wait time and no other axis nor the
+      controller is updated while waiting.
+Keep this time as short as possible!
+Note: The brake support inside EPICS records may overwrite this.

 ********************************************************************************
 WARNING: For every axis, the user must specify it's address (ADDR macro) in the motor.substitutions file for Phytron_motor.db and PhytronI1AM01.db files.